Quiver braid group action for a 3-fold crepant resolution: Exceptional surfaces

 \section{Exceptional surfaces}

-We now take $X=A\text{-}\Hilb(\C^3)$ where $A=\mu_7$ acts with weights~$(1,2,4)$.
-As discussed above, we can draw the toric fan $\Sigma$ of $X$ as in Figure~\ref{fig.fan}, and the irreducible compact exceptional surfaces are $V(\rho_i)$ for $i=1,2,3$.
-By examination of Figure~\ref{fig.fan}, we have
+We now take $X=\AHilb(\C^3)$ with $A=\mu_7$ acting with weights~$(1,2,4)$.
+As discussed above, we can draw the toric fan $\Sigma$ of $X$ as in Figure~\ref{fig.fan}, and the irreducible compact exceptional surfaces are $V(\rho_l)$ for $l=1,2,3$.
+By examination, we have

-and so the overlattice $L$ is generated by $\rho_i$ for $i=1,2,3$.
+and so the overlattice $L$ is generated by $\rho_l$ for $l=1,2,3$.